-(f) MF Global's failure to properly supervise its brokers and their trading
+(f) MF Global's failure to properly supervise its brokers and their trading activities was reflected in the CFTC's conclusions based on its findings of fact:

 MF Global failed to monitor supervisory procedures and failed to supervise diligently activities in its Memphis Branch Office and associated persons in that office.
 MF Global failed to adequately test the pre-trade risk control on OrderXpress to ensure that it was properly configured and the controls functioned as designed.
 MF Global failed to provide compliance training to its registered Memphis Branch Office Manager and other MF Global Memphis Branch Office' employees.
 MF Global failed in particular to enforce compliance with its own policies regarding futures trading in [Dooley's] personal account.
 Due to MF Global's failure to properly monitor supervisory procedures, and failure to supervise diligently commodity interest trading activity in its Memphis Branch office, MF Global violated Regulation 166.3.